Vlacross/dend/README.md

         show dbs

-We should see RSVP amidst some other built in databases (admin, config, local)
+We should see RSVP amidst some other built in databases (admin, config, local) and can exit out of the container.

 If not, double check the database uri and ports to make sure everything is configured properly.